Silver (Cobalt, Gold, Zinc and Lead)

 Honey Badger’s Silver Mountain/Mink Property is approximately 50 metres south of the Silver Mountain Group of deposits which produced 700,000 oz of silver from 1888-1903 and in 1911 (Franklin et al., 1986).
-The Silver Mountain Group was also mined for stucco dressing in 1924 (Franklin et al., 1986).
-The veins in Silver Mountain were up to 1,500 m in strike length, trending east-west (Franklin et al., 1986).
+The veins in Silver Mountain were up to 1,500 metres in strike length, trending east-west (Franklin et al., 1986).
 The historical Mink and Silver Wolverine mines fall within the property claims, but little is known about these historical mines and their historical silver production and grade.

-The geological history and the overall geological setting of the Thunder Bay Cobalt-Silver Project make it a prime target for the discovery of high-grade polymetallic silver, gold, zinc, lead, and cobalt mineralization.
+The geological history and the overall geological setting of the Thunder Bay Silver Project make it a prime target for the discovery of high-grade polymetallic silver (Cobalt, Gold, Zinc and Lead) mineralization.

 Polymetallic silver deposits occur in two main districts in Ontario; that of Timiskaming near the town of Cobalt (the Cobalt Silver District) and that of northwest Lake Superior near the city of Thunder Bay (the Thunder Bay Silver District).